tcorral/methodology-angular-development/README.md

         return input;
     }

-    customFilter.$stateful = true; // this is how you set your filter's statful property to 'true'
+    customFilter.$stateful = true; // this is how you set your filter's stateful property to 'true'

     return customFilter;
 }]);